AGRI 005 19 credits

 Hispanic Orchard Education Level V/Intro Viticulture

-Taught in Spanish, this course introduces students to the production and management of wine grapes and their juices.
+Taught in Spanish, this course introduces the production and management of wine grapes and their juices.
 Includes plant physiology, canopy management, soils, irrigation, plant nutrition, thinning, harvest, storage, marketing and vineyard financial management.
 Prerequisites: basic command of English language.

 AGRI 018 19 credits